 examples above.
 All bug fixes, new features and major changes are

 introduced in devel.
 Each commit should include a bump in the

 portion of the

-If you commit to trunk before 5:00 PM Seattle time, your changes will build overnight and be reflected in the next day's build report which should appear around 10:00 AM Seattle time.
+If you commit to trunk before 5:00 PM New York time, your changes will build overnight and be reflected in the next day’s build report which should appear around 9:00 AM New York time.